rebelchris/astro-modal/README.md

 ## Tell me more

-Sure, I wrote a whole blog post on using this [Astro accessible modal component](https://daily-dev-tips.com/posts/accessible-and-reusable-modal-component-in-astro/).
+Sure, I wrote a whole blog post on using this [Astro reusable modal component](https://daily-dev-tips.com/posts/reusable-modal-component-in-astro/).